MonashSmartStructures/ospgrillage/README.md

 - [x] Autodetect edge of spans as supporting nodes

 ### Element types
-The following Opensees element types are supported by ops-grillage
+The following OpenSees element types are supported by ops-grillage
 - [x] elasticBeamColumn
 - [x] TimoshenkoBeamColumn
 - [ ] nonlinearBeamColumn